tmachyta/WODWarrior/README.md

 # ✈🏃🏻‍♂️🏃🏻‍♂️WODWarrior✈🏃🏻‍♂️🏃🏻‍♂️

 # Project Description:
-WODWarrior is an intuitive iOS application designed to help fitness enthusiasts achieve their goals with personalized gym training programs/crossfit training programs.
+WODWarrior is an intuitive iOS application using Swift Data designed to help fitness enthusiasts achieve their goals with personalized gym training programs/crossfit training programs.
 Whether you're a beginner looking to get started or an experienced athlete aiming to reach new heights, WODWarrior offers a variety of training plans to suit all fitness levels and objectives.